wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 **Example**

 Suppose the alert condition is `ts(my.metric) > 4` and the **Alert fires** window is 2 minutes:
-- If the metric reports exactly one data value (5) in the last 2 minutes, and no other points (no data), the alert fires.
+- If the metric reports exactly one data value (5) in the last 2 minutes, and no other points (no data), the alert fires. <br> Reason: The **Alert fires** window contains one true summarization value (5 > 4) and no false values.
-- If the metric reports exactly two data values (5 and 3), anywhere in the last 2 minutes, the alert does not fire.
+- If the metric reports many points in the last 2 minutes, all of which are <= 4, the alert does not fire. <br> Reason: The **Alert fires** window contains two false summarization values, because the averages of values that are <= 4 are also <= 4.
-- If the metric reports many points in the last 2 minutes, all of which are <= 4, the alert does not fire.
+- If the metric reports many points in the last 2 minutes, all of which are > 4, the alert fires. <br> Reason: The **Alert fires** window contains two true summarization values and no false values, because the averages of values that are > 4 are also > 4.
-- If the metric reports many points in the last 2 minutes, all of which are > 4, the alert fires.
+- If the metric reports exactly two data values (5 and 3), anywhere in the last 2 minutes, the alert does not fire. <br> Reason: The **Alert fires** window contains one false summarization value.
+If each data value is in a different minute, then one of the summarization values is 3, which evaluates to false.
+If both data values are in the same minute, then their average (4) evaluates to false (4 > 4 is false).

 Alert checks are based on data that is summarized every minute.
 Consequently, if `ts(my.metric)` returns 5, 5, and 3 in the same minute, the summarized value (4.33) evaluates to true for that minute because 4.33 > 4, even though 3 by itself would evaluate to false.
 All alert queries are checked according to the **Checking Frequency** property.